decept17/NFC/README.md

 # NFC-App
-## The Ecosystem of Accountability: NFC Wearable Payment System
+## A Financial Ecosystem: NFC Wearable Payment System

 This repository contains the source code, documentation, and infrastructure scripts for the NFC-Enabled Payment System, developed as part of my final project.